 Oftentimes, people come to work in sales from a variety of backgrounds.
 This can be great because it provides the industry with a multitude of perspectives and views, but it can also be tricky to train people who have never sold your product or anything similar before.
 One thing to consider when hiring those new to the industry is their general personality.
 Just because they haven’t sold before, doesn’t mean they don’t have the qualities of a good salesperson.
 These qualities include being a team player, having the drive to win, or having the ability to adjust in a fast-paced environment — all of which can be developed through a variety of careers.

 In general, the average ramp-up time for salespeople is between six and nine months.
 This is valuable time, so you need to go in with a plan before your new hire even steps into the office.
 Follow these 10 sales training tips below to get your new hire ready to play ball.

-- Immediately show them your software
+- Immediately show them your solution

 - Set expectations and goals

 This sales training tip applies to both you and the rep. Before meeting with them, sit down and decide what you want reps to know and be able to do, in what timeframe.
 Make a 30, 60, 90-day plan for them to follow, breaking it down into weeks or days depending on how detailed you’d like to get.
 Then, present the document to your rep on their first day with time to review it.
 After that, take time to talk about the goals and expectations you’ve set to make sure you’re both on the same page before they officially begin training.

 - Break the duller parts of training up